2026 4-H Camp Opportunities

 - Must be able to get transportation to meetings and events as needed.

-- Must complete Child Abuse Awareness training.
+- Must complete Child Abuse Awareness training (provided at training)

 - Must Sign Standards of Behaviors, complete the Code of Conduct form, and have a current Ohio 4-H Health History form on file.

-- If the individual is 18+ year old at least two months prior to camp, the individual must have their background check conducted
+- If the individual is 18+ year old at least two months prior to camp, the individual must have their background check conducted.